ytmytm/Pi1551/docs/PI1551-TODO.md

     - can upload new kernel via wifi (!)
     - with wifi enabled we can download stuff from plus4world (like Assembly64) - download+unzip to /tmp (RAM)
     - do it while 1541/81 code is present
+    - runs much hotter than this legacy code
 - remove irrelevant options, this is pure 1551, no IEC, no VIA, no 1581 - OR keep it but update Makefile/Makefile.rules
     - old code was kept for reference
 - rebrand to Pi1551